 Rochdale OL16 1XU

-- Your MP - Local MPs and MEPs or
+- Your MP - Local MPs and MEPs (external link) or

-- the Local Government and Social Care Ombudsman (LGO)
+- The Local Government and Social Care Ombudsman (LGO) (external link)

 All complaints are recorded so that we can use the information to make sure we are learning lessons and improving services.
 We want to hear your views and for you to be confident in sharing them.
 The nature and content of your complaint will be dealt with in strict confidence and will not be disclosed to anyone who does not need to know.

-Any personal information we hold about you is covered by the Data Protection Act 1998
+Any personal information we hold about you is covered by the Data Protection Act 2018 (external link)

 Information about you

 This is about your right to see personal information about you held by Rochdale Borough Council's Adult Social Care and our responsibility to keep it confidential.

 We need to keep records about you to ensure that we provide services that meet your care and support needs now and in the future.
 They give us a clear picture of what we are doing and why, and they help us arrange services as quickly as possible.